 Grow & Eat Community Grant

-The Grow & Eat Community Grant is part of the Grow & Eat project, a new collaboration by North Tyneside VODA with support from Public Health and Active North Tyneside.
+The Grow & Eat Community Grant is part of the Grow & Eat project, a collaboration by North Tyneside VODA with support from Public Health and Active North Tyneside.

 The aim of the project is to help communities in the North Tyneside area learn how to make more efficient use of their available space, whether that is public or private, in order to grow food and improve their physical and mental health.